 The Procedure Explained

 Please arrive at your appointment without any makeup on.
 The skin is first cleaned and numbing cream is applied and left on for about thirty minutes.
 This will help minimise the discomfort experienced during the procedure.
 Most patients rate the discomfort about three out of ten.

 The skin is then treated with the micro-needling device so that the device covers each area about fifteen times.
 Your face will experience even flushing.
 The flushing and redness may last for up to a day on average.
 Most clients are able to return to their normal activities after the procedure with the help of some mineral makeup.

 The procedure will normally take about forty-five minutes to complete.

 How Does The Procedure Compare to Laser Rejuvenation?

 Both treatments initiate a healing response that results in a healthier, younger appearing skin.
 Both treatments stimulate elastin and collagen production, resulting in healthy glowing skin.
-Laser uses light energy to generate a heat injury beneath the skin’s surface.
+The laser uses light energy to generate a heat injury beneath the skin’s surface.
 Skin needling, on the other hand, uses needles to make microchannels in the skin, thus causing a healing response.

 Advantages of micro-needling include;

-1. leaves the skin surface intact, so there is a lower risk of infection and scaring.
+- Leaves the skin surface intact, so there is a lower risk of infection and scarring.

 - It does not use heat, so there is less risk of hyperpigmentation